Welcome to Gencraft Tutorials

 Logos and shapes

 First, we’ll explore how this works with logos and other shapes.
 This feature is a great option if you have a logo but want to change the style it appears in.
-Everything from its surroundings to the material it is made out of can change, but the general shape in the reference image will remain the basis of your image.
+Everything from its surroundings to the material it is made out of can change, but the general shape in the sketch guide will remain the basis of your image.
 Below, we made a simple wifi symbol a little more festive for the holiday season:

 On the left there is an image of a wifi symbol.
 This is the reference image.
 On the right, there is a wifi symbol but it is now 3D, shiny gold color, and surrounded by Christmas lights.
 The prompt used was "Christmas, holiday, winter."